From expansive Dragon Cay to the serene Praying Hands… a visit to remember

 Said one visitor on TripAdvisor, “It is hard to describe the sheer beauty of this place.
 It feels like you stepped into another universe.”

 The rugged cliffs, and the volcanic rock of Dragon Cay, and the clarity of the aquamarine waters demand a tourist’s attention.
 But it’s the sight of a unique statue that catches any visitor off guard.
 High atop the cliff sitting on a small stone pillar is a bronze casting of Praying Hands.
 The statue is several feet high and sits, along with several stone benches, in the middle of a circular stone lookout area called the “Circle of Hope”.
 It is part of a pathway built in 2000 by Mike and Mikki Witt, an American couple, who established the Blue Horizon Resort at Mudjin Harbour.

 The area is like a back yard patio.
 Overlooking the ocean, the quiet surf sound in the air, and under the warm Caribbean sky, it is the ideal spot for the traveller to take a break and read a book or the romantic location for couples to tie the knot.

 Middle Caicos is a quieter island in the Turks and Caicos Islands.
-But locations like its Mudjin harbour beach offer a wonderful chance to explore and appreciate the breathtaking beauty and power of nature and the wonder of life.
+But its splendid vistas over Mudjin Harbour, and its tranquil Bambarra Beach offer a wonderful chance to explore and appreciate the breathtaking beauty.